barloes/CS_Collabz_Infra/README.md

 * contain list of terrafirn modules I have created

 # How to use the modules
-* On the main.tf in the root directory
+1. Configure the main.tf in the root directory

 ```
 provider "aws" {